wellatleastitried/Linux-Killswitch/README.md

 # Linux-Killswitch

 This script is built to render the filesystem unusable and unrecoverable.
-The key steps used to do this are as follow:
+The steps used to do this are as follow:
 - Disable network interfaces
 - Shred files on mounted filesystem
 - Disables and overwrites swap partitions